cedricyu803/Data-Science-Work-Samples/README.md

 **4. IMDB Movie Review Sentiment Classification**

-A Kaggle competition about classifying the sentiment of IMDB movie reviews into good or bad.
+Classifying the sentiment of IMDB movie reviews into good or bad.

 We first perform text cleanup and pre-processing.
 We make use of various techniques in natural language processing: CountVectorizer and TfidfVectorizer from nltk, LSTM with GloVe embedding vectors, and a transformer network from Hugging Face, and compare the results and performance of different approaches.